 If a student wishes to enroll his or her spouse or dependant(s) in U-SHIP, the student will be responsible for paying the spouse’s portion of the insurance premiums.

-Details regarding U-SHIP may be found on the University of Chicago’s webpage: https://wellness.uchicago.edu/page/u-ship-information (2018-19 updated information now available)
+Details regarding U-SHIP may be found on the University of Chicago’s Student Healthcare webpage: https://wellness.uchicago.edu/page/student-insurance

 The State of Illinois requires all students to provide proof of immunity from German measles, measles (two shots required), mumps, meningococcal (for those under 22 years of age), and tetanus/diphtheria/pertussis (three shots required for foreign students).

 Students will have to enter their own immunization records into the UChicago immunization portal, as well as send a copy to TTIC.
 Please plan to submit immunization records to TTIC three weeks before the autumn quarter begins.
 (Should be received by TTIC by September 10.)
-A student’s registration will be restricted if they have not completed this requirement.
+A student’s registration will be restricted if they have not submitted adequate records that meet the state law requirement.
 Some shots are required over a period of time, so please plan ahead.